DiaBetter Together for Young Adults With Type 1 Diabetes (DiaBetter)

 Health-Related Quality of Life (Type 1 Diabetes and Life)

 The Type 1 Diabetes and Life (T1DAL) measure assesses diabetes-specific health-related quality of life.
 Participants will complete the T1DAL version for their age (Adolescent: 12-17, 23 items; Young Adult: 18-25, 27 items; Adult-1: 26-45, 27 items), which asks respondents to rate the degree to which each item is true about their everyday quality of life with diabetes.
-Items responses range from 1 (not at all true) to 5 (very true) and total and sub-scales scores are calculated from 1-100 (higher = better quality of life).
+Items responses range from 1 (not at all true) to 5 (very true).
+Total scores are calculated by reverse-scoring items as indicated in the measure development paper instructions, then calculating a mean score and multiplying by 25 to convert the scores to a 100 point scale.
+The lowest possible total score is 0 and the highest possible total score is 100.
+Higher total scores = better T1D-specific health-related quality of life overall.

 Collected for young adult participants in both arms (baseline and 12 mo) and Peer Mentors (pre- and post-involvement in study).

-Time Frame: Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Time Frame: Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 The Diabetes Strengths and Resilience (DSTAR) measure assesses participants' self-perceptions about what they do well with diabetes (known as diabetes strengths).
 Participants will complete the Young Adult version of the DSTAR, which asks respondents to rate how often the items represent their experiences/perspectives about their diabetes strengths.
-Items responses range from 0 (never) to 4 (almost always) and are calculated for total and subscale scores (higher = more strengths).
+Items responses range from 0 (never) to 4 (almost always).
+A total score is calculated by summing the 16 item responses.
+Lowest possible total score = 0, highest possible total score = 64.
+Higher total scores = more diabetes strengths.

 Collected for young adult participants in both arms, not Peer Mentors.